Knowledge Bowl: Meet format

 Some regions randomly assign teams to play each other over the course of a meet, while others use "power ranking".
 Power ranking is simply the process whereby the top three teams are placed together in one room, the next three in another, and so on.
 While not all regions use the power ranking method, it is used in the Minnesota Service Cooperatives' State Knowledge Bowl Meet.
 In 2006, several regions tested a "Strength of Schedule" (SOS) meet format at meets using Power Ranking, and in 2007, this was made the official format.
-Using SOS, a team will receive a 1.5 point bonus for every round it spends in room 1, a 1-point bonus for every round in room two, and a .5 point bonus for every round in room three.
+Using SOS, a team will receive a 1.5 point bonus for every question it spends in room 1, a 1-point bonus for every round in room two, and a .5 point bonus for every round in room three.
 The SOS points are not added to a team's score until after all of the oral rounds.
 In 2007, SOS was made official Knowledge Bowl procedure, and will be used at the state tournament.

 In the Marshall Region, the written round is dispensed with until sub-regions.
 Each meet consists of 3 oral rounds of 45 questions each.
 The four-person limit is also not enforced until the sub-region meet.
 The SOS system is also in place; however, because there is no written round, no SOS points are assigned for the first round.